PolarisStudio/LGUReact/README.md

 A web front-end and React course, by Polaris Studio.

 ## Introduction
-This course is a practice-based HTML & React Course.
+This course is a practice-based HTML & React Course. <br>
-Every student should be in a group, and do group work together.
+Every student should be in a group, and do group work together.<br>
 The best performed studetns will have a chance to get into Polaris Studio, CUHKSZ.

 ## Course Detail
-Lecture Time: 3:00-4:30pm, every Saturday (2:30-4:30pm the first week, with extra half an hour to introduce ourselves.)
+Lecture Time: 3:00-4:30pm, every Saturday (2:30-4:30pm the first week, with extra half an hour to introduce ourselves.)<br>
 Lecture Location: TD113

 ## Course Outline